 Copenhagen (1st Denmark); Napoli (2nd Italy); Anderlecht (1st Belgium); Celtic (1st Scotland); Steaua Bucharest (1st Romania); Viktoria Plzen (1st Czech Rep.); Real Sociedad (4th Spain); Austria Vienna (1st Austria)

-this year, while Atletico Madrid and Olympique Marseille are also big names.
+Seven-times winners AC Milan and two-times winners Juventus lurk in Pot Two, as do French champions Paris Saint-Germain, who could be a force this year, while Atletico Madrid and Olympique Marseille are also big names.
 Ukraine champions Shakhtar Donetsk and Russian title-holders CSKA Moscow present long away trips and a stern test once you get there.

 In Pot Three, United cannot draw Manchester City (no teams from the same association are drawn together), but Borussia Dortmund are the major threat in that group, while Zenit, Bayer Leverkusen, Ajax (four-times winners), Basel, Olympiakos and Galatasaray all have knockout experience.